ArneBinder/pie-utils/README.md

 # pie-utils

-A collection of utilities to easy the usage of [pytorch-ie](https://github.com/ChristophAlt/pytorch-ie).
+A collection of utilities to ease the usage of [pytorch-ie](https://github.com/ChristophAlt/pytorch-ie).

 ## Setup